Redresses of the Type-9 Shuttle Cockpit

 In "Canamar", on the other hand, it was no option to use the aft section of Type 9.
 The large prisoner section had to be built as a new set.

-Curiously, the Tellarite shuttle set includes two small lateral windows that are smaller than on the Type 9 but that don't exist on the Tellarite shuttle CGI.
+Curiously, the Tellarite shuttle set includes two small lateral windows that are smaller than on the Type 9 but that don't exist on the Tellarite CG model.

 Comparing the central cockpit column of the SC-4 and Enolian cockpits with the one of the Tellarite shuttle, we can notice that it was made smaller yet again.
 It does not have the small non-animated LCARS display any longer but a monitor already relatively far on top.
 Furthermore the whole column was shortened and is now not longer than the rest of two forward facing consoles.
 This has a simple reason: The cockpits of the Type-9 shuttle, of Janeway's shuttle and of the Enolian prison transport were two-seated, whereas Skalaar has only one seat.
 The central column that served to separate the seats of the pilot and the co-pilot needed to be cut down in size in order to allow the pilot to occupy a central seat.
 In the forward area of the cockpit there are also two lateral consoles that protrude into the cockpit.
 These consoles were not present in the previous appearances of the set.

 The middle part of the cockpit was constructed especially for this episode and seamlessly connects to the already existing part.
 Only on the starboard side we can see a door.
-The opposite side does not seem to have a door, although we can see the port door on the CGI of the shuttle.
+The opposite side does not seem to have a door, although we can see the port door on the CG model.
 The shuttle even docks with the Klingon ship using the port hatch, as seen from the outside, while the Klingons enter the set through the starboard hatch.